-Grants between $500 and $1,000 are available for activities or events that encourage and engage the community in responsible road user behaviours and cultures.
+Grants up to $1,000 are available for activities or events that encourage and engage the community in responsible road user behaviours and cultures.

 Applications seeking more funding for large scale or more complex initiatives will also be assessed and may be approved under specific conditions.

 Not-for-profit organisations, local governments, schools, sporting clubs or community groups based in the Northern Territory can apply.

 - be incorporated under the NT Associations Act 2003 or

 - or have an auspicing body that is incorporated under the NT Associations Act that is willing to accept responsibility for administration, reporting and acquittal of the grant on the applicant’s behalf.

 You cannot apply as an individual or commercial organisation.

 You can apply for funding for the following: